Chapter 5 Bayesian hierarchical models

 The next section spells out a model with full variance-covariance matrix for both subjects and items-level effects.

-Our new model, \(M_{sih}\) will allow for differences in intercepts (mean voltage) and slopes (effects of predictability) across subjects and across items.
+Our new model, Msih, will allow for differences in intercepts (mean voltage) and slopes (effects of predictability) across subjects and across items.
 In typical Latin square designs, subjects and items are said to be crossed random effects—each subject sees exactly one instance of each item.
-Here we assume a possible correlation between varying intercepts and slopes by subjects, and another one by items.
+Here we assume a possible correlation between varying intercepts and slopes by subjects, as well as a correlation between varying intercepts and slopes by items.

 EEG averages for the N400 spatio-temporal window are normally distributed.